dojot/dojot/subscription-engine/kafka-ws/README.md

 - `a(b,c)`: select multiple parameters from a specific parameter
 - `a/*/c`: wildcard selection

-__NOTE THAT__ if you select a parameter that does not exist in its parent's object, it will return nothing.
+__NOTE THAT__ if you select parameters that do not exist in their parent's object, it will return an empty object.
 Check the examples for a better understanding.

 Examples: